Kagethelephant/dotfiles/README.md

 - Rofi - application drawer
 - Polybar - nice looking status bar with lots of config options
 - cronie - used to schedule cron jobs
-- dunst - notification deamon
+- dunst - notification daemon
-- libnotify - Sends notifications from system to notification deamon
+- libnotify - Sends notifications from system to notification daemon
 - acpi - collects power info from system (used for battery notification and battery bar)
 - Fast Fetch - gives system information in the terminal
 - dosfstools - can create and check MS DOS FAT filesystems